newsbubbles/GrowF/README.md

 * Evolution controlled cell nucleus Neural Networks (TBA)
 * Cell differentiation over time and space
 * All organisms are fully destructable (all parts/organs can be removed after growth)

+# Roadmap

+* Finish the color system
+* Finish the Hormones and Chemical messaging system
+* Finish coding the Genetic Algorithm for natural selection of organisms
+* Creation of GrowF Protocol
+* Create User Interface in Blender
+* Port python code to C++ and Javascript
+* Set up C++ API for GrowF so that it can run as a background process
+* Create Unity and Unreal Modules that use the C++ library
+* Create Javascript/HTML5 3D organism viewer
+* Begin project Artifice
+* Integration with Blockchains
+* NFT Minting directly from the UI in Blender or Unity
+* Create Protocols for minting GrowF organisms in-game for any game

 ## Hormones and Chemical Messaging between Cells